MicrosoftDocs/architecture-center/docs/example-scenario/apps/devops-dotnet-webapp.md

 ### Resiliency

-Review the [typical design patterns for resiliency][design-patterns-resiliency] and consider implementing these where appropriate.
+Consider implementing the [typical design patterns for resiliency][design-patterns-resiliency] where appropriate.

 You can find a number of [recommended practices for App Service][resiliency-app-service] in the Azure Architecture Center.